 All four give very similar records, except in the case of Garmin that you can see peaks throughout the activity.
 Probably the tape was a little loose and was moving when playing with Stryd.
 But you can see how the data read by the Apple Watch is correct.

 We continue with another test not too complicated for an optical pulse sensor.
 Running at a constant pace.
 In this case a half marathon without competing, therefore without going too strong.
 Again we have a good overall result of the Apple Watch with two small objections.
 In the 40th minute loses the reading, as you can see how the graph makes a completely straight line.
 And finally we can see two peaks, possibly caused by an increase in cadence as it is the last stretch of the race.

-Neither of these two points worry me, a failure to read on time can occur "in the best families".
+Neither of these two points concern me, a one-off reading failure can happen "in the best of families".

 But we're going to increase the degree of difficulty with rhythm changes and interval training.
 A smooth trot finishing the training with 3 series of 90m at full throttle.
 Here we have the first problem of alignment of the graphs.